Villain action in lattice gauge theory: Assumption on actions

 Suppose $\P_N$ are probability measures on $G$, let $\E_N$ denote the associated expectations, and define \begin{equ} B_N = \E_N[\xi]\;,\quad A^{a,b}_N = \E_N[\xi^a\xi^b]\;,\quad 1\leq a,b \leq D\;. \end{equ}

-For $Q\colon G\to [0,\infty)$, let $Q^{\star k}$ denote the $k$-fold convolution of $Q$ with itself, i.e. \begin{equ} Q^{\star k}(x)=\int_{G^{k-1}} Q(x_1)Q(x_1^{-1} x_2) Q(x_2^{-1}x_3)\ldots Q(x_{k-1}^{-1} x) \mrd x_1\ldots \mrd x_{k-1}\;. \end{equ} More generally, if $\P$ is a probability measure on $G$, we let $\P^{\star k}$ denote its $k$-fold convolution, which is just the law of the $k$-th step $X_k$ of the random walk on $G$ with $X_0=1_G$ and whose increments $X_{i-1}^{-1}X_{i}$ are i.i.d. and distributed by $\P$.
+Generalising \eqref{eq:Q_conv}, if $\P$ is a probability measure on $G$, we let $\P^{\star k}$ denote its $k$-fold convolution, which is just the law of the $k$-th step $X_k$ of the random walk on $G$ with $X_0=1_G$ and whose increments $X_{i-1}^{-1}X_{i}$ are i.i.d. and distributed by $\P$.

 \begin{lemma} Suppose $\lim_{N\to \infty} \P_N(C) = 0$ for every closed set $C\subset G$ such that $1_G\notin C$.
 Suppose further that $N B_N\to 0$ and $N A^{a,b}_N\to A^{a,b}$ as $N\to\infty$.

 Then $\P_N^{\star N} \to \P$ in distribution where $\P(\mrd x) = e^{\CL}(x)\mrd x$ is the law at time $1$ of the $G$-valued diffusion with generator $\CL = \frac12\sum_{a,b=1}^D A^{a,b} T^a T^b$ (i.e. $e^{t\CL}$ is the heat-kernel of $\CL$). \end{lemma}